rsinghal26/College-premises-booking-system/README.md

 2. Connect with firebase database.
 3. Connect with internet and built this project.

--Android version should be greater then 5.
+- Android version should be greater then 5.